MacRumors: News and rumors

 In addition to Apple's official developments, MacRumors curates rumors and reports from other sources.
-Apple has a famously intense culture of corporate secrecy that inspires interest in its upcoming product announcements and speculation.
-As such, reporting appropriately sourced information about Apple's plans comprises a key element of MacRumors coverage.
+Apple has an intense culture of corporate secrecy that drives interest in its upcoming product announcements and speculation.
+As such, reporting sourced information about Apple's plans comprises a major element of MacRumors coverage.

 By consolidating reports and cross-referencing claims, MacRumors aims to keep track of Apple news and rumors as they develop.
 For example, the website attempts to infer the design of next-generation Apple products before the launch.
 The features and attributes of the iPod, MacBook, iPhone, and Apple Watch were revealed on MacRumors "long before" Apple launched them.
 It scrutinizes the source of information posted on the website and uses an evidence-based approach, assessing track records, corroboration, and plausibility of rumors in relation to Apple's past behavior and overall history – seeking to provide an accurate picture of the company's behind-the-scenes endeavors.

 MacRumors primarily functions as an aggregator of rumors from other sources rather than posting exclusive leaks to avoid legal difficulties.
 Nevertheless, MacRumors occasionally breaks original stories, such as revealing the name of the iPad using trademark filings in prior to its announcement in 2010.